 What are the best Xbox co-op games?
 Videogames truly help you connect with a friend, but these days that shared experience tends to take place online.
 Split-screen and couch co-op-friendly games are a rarity these days, but they are starting to make a bit of a comeback.
 It’s no surprise, then, that after being stuck indoors for what seems like forever, players are desperate to find the best Xbox co-op games.

-Online games with cross-platform play are easy to find, but nothing beats grabbing a friend, an extra controller, and crashing on the couch until one of you emerge victorious.
-While the best games have changed a lot over the years, developers are keen to keep the spirit of offline play alive, and, as such, we’re now spoiled for choice when it comes to the best co-op games made for consoles.
+The best co-op games and online games with cross-platform play are easy to find, but nothing beats grabbing a friend, an extra controller, and crashing on the couch until one of you emerge victorious.
+While the best games have changed a lot over the years, developers are keen to keep the spirit of offline play alive, and, as such, we’re now spoiled for choice when it comes to top co-op experiences for consoles

 Here are the best Xbox co-op games: